-- Contact your local Ministry of Education office to have a New Home-based service Licensing pack, which includes the probationary licence application (EC/1Hm), sent to you.
+- Download probationary licence application (EC/1C)form from our website.
 It is helpful to have the form at this stage as some of your documentation of policies, procedures and processes need to be submitted as part of the application.
 The other policies, procedure and processes will be looked at later, on site, when your service is visited by the Ministry of Education as part of the licensing process.

 Why have policies?

 Policies identify agreed processes and procedures to ensure: